ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options-examples.md

 Alternative condition for allowing direct purchases from the factory can be the usage of user groups ([covered here](../../contracts/User%20Group%20Contract/overview.md)).
 In this case user must belong to certain group(s) or not be a part of a specific group(s).

-Example below covers the simplest case where user must belong to the user groups with IDs 11 and 12 at the same time.
-For more advanced usage reference the action documentation: [setprchsreq.a user groups support](../../contracts/NFT%20Contract/NFT%20Actions/setprchsreq.a.md#example-usage-of-the-parameter-group-restriction)
+Example below covers the simplest case where a user must belong to the user groups with IDs 11 and 12 at the same time.
+For more advanced usage, reference the action documentation: [setprchsreq.a user groups support](../../contracts/NFT%20Contract/NFT%20Actions/setprchsreq.a.md#example-usage-of-the-parameter-group-restriction)

 ::: details setprchsreq.a
 ```sh